LAW OFFICE OF JEROME WILLIAMS, JR.

 Phone Number: 727-474-1227 Fax Number: 727-498-5510

 DO YOU HAVE A LANDLORD/TENANT MATTER THAT NEEDS TO BE ADDRESSED IMMEDIATELY?
-CONTACT US TO SET UP YOUR CONSULTATION!
+ARE YOU LOOKING TO EVICT A PROBLEM TENANT?
+CONTACT US!

 If you are a tenant and you do not pay your rent on time, you can be evicted by your landlord.
 However, it should be noted that you cannot be evicted without a court order.
 In other words, a "Writ of Possession" must be posted on your door by a sheriff.
 This document will state that you have 24 hours to vacate the premises and if you don't by that time, the sheriff will place the landlord in possession of the premises by removing you.
 Per Florida law, if your rent is not paid on time, the landlord must give you a 3 day notice for non-payment of rent if the landlord wants to have you evicted.
 Most tenants are not aware of this, but the 3 days, begins the following day that you are served and the "third" day cannot fall on a Saturday, Sunday or legal holiday.
 If it does, then the third day needs to fall on the next business day.